Choral Scholars

 Isabel Benson

 Isabel was a Choral Scholar at Girton College, Cambridge.
-She sang with the University Chamber Choir, and was Alto Scholar at St Matthew’s Church, Cambridge.
+She sang with the University Chamber Choir and the University Symphony Chorus, and was Alto Scholar at St Matthew’s Church, Cambridge.
 Last year, she studied at Morley Opera School, and sang Susanna in Le Nozze di Figaro with the Tuscan Opera Singers.
 She is now studying for a Master’s at the Royal Northern College of Music.

-Zeshaan is a classically-trained tenor from East London, currently training under Neil Baker.
+Zeshaan is a classically-trained tenor from London, currently studying under Neil Baker.
 He has a first-class degree in Vocal Performance from Trinity Laban, and has studied at Morley Opera School.
-He has sung for The Opera Makers and the Black British Classical Music foundation, performing solos in Handel’s Messiah.
-He returns to Trinity Laban every year, leading performance showcases in Barbershop and Close Harmony.
+He has sung for The Opera Makers and the Black British Classical Foundation.
+He leads performance showcases in Barbershop and Close Harmony at Trinity Laban.

 Sam Gray

-Sam is a bass-baritone from Birmingham, now based in North London.
+Sam is a bass-baritone from Birmingham, now based in London.
 He was a Choral Scholar at Trinity College, Cambridge, where he also conducted both the University Chamber Choir and the Opera Society.
-He is a composer and currently works as a school music assistant, as well as being a pastoral carer for the National Youth Choir of Great Britain.
+He is a composer and arranger, and currently works as a school music assistant, as well as being a pastoral carer on residential courses run by the National Youth Choir.

 Our Previous Choral Scholars